drkvogel/python/hangman/README.md

 With a switchable UI - you can play from the command line, or with an `ncurses` text user interface (TUI).

+To run:

+    python hangman.py

+or

+    chmod u+x hangman.py
+    ./hangman.py

 ## todo

-curses ui messes up terminal regardless of finally block or with statement shouldn't return prompt on cmdline if guessed letter already guessed i18n use with keyword for curses ui
+curses ui messes up terminal regardless of finally block or with statement use with keyword for curses ui shouldn't return prompt on cmdline if guessed letter already guessed i18n
 cmdline: two single hearts before lose - lose() logic? should not accept guess if already in guessed or missed?
     hard rules - switchable rules?